Personalities

 Joy Bale Boone-reviewed books for the Louisville Courier-Journal for more than 50 years and on WIEL radio in Elizabethtown.

 Ron Boone-News Director 1973-2004 until his death.
 Authorative, no-nonsense and well respected in community.
 Winner of numerous journalism awards, some of which were awarded posthumously, including induction into Kentucky Journalism Hall of Fame.
-For more, see his tribute on the
+For more, see his tribute on the Ron Boone page.

 Judy Boone writes: